Challenges faced by Indian startups

 4. Showcase your company and pique the interest of potential investors by participating in startup competitions and pitch events.

-6. In order to reach a mutually beneficial agreement, be prepared to negotiate and flexible with investors.
+6. In order to reach a mutually beneficial agreement, be prepared to negotiate and be flexible with investors.

 7. Look for government programs and projects that offer startup funding and support.